Skip to content

 • Available: capability-gated like cotal_spawn.

 • Content only (prompt, model): role, ACLs, capabilities, and ownership have no slot here; they are policy.
+Defining is silent by default — announce is the only way it emits, and then only to the channel you name.

 Argument Type Required Meaning